ModarHalimeh/COSPA/README.md

 In this repository you will find exemplary results from our yet-to-be-published paper *Complex-valued Spatial Autoencoders for Multichannel Speech Enhancement*.

-In addition, we are committed to publishing our source code once the paper is accepted.
+In addition, you can find the implementation code, using Pytorch, of the proposed COSPA.

 ### Audio examples